nathanifill/react-blog/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Inspiration
+## Credits

-The design was heavily inspired by [Michael Terry's Minimalist Blog Concept](https://www.behance.net/gallery/58000685/Minimalist-Blog-Concept?tracking_source=search_projects_appreciations%7Cblog+minimalist).
+The design was _heavily_ inspired by [Michael Terry's Minimalist Blog Concept](https://www.behance.net/gallery/58000685/Minimalist-Blog-Concept?tracking_source=search_projects_appreciations%7Cblog+minimalist).
+(I basically copied it pixel for pixel and then changed bits that I didn't like.)
 Go and check out his work and show him some love.

+Also, big shout out to [Simo Edwin](https://github.com/developedbyed/) for his amazing [YouTube video on Hygraph](https://youtu.be/Dc7LAgqy1_E).